 Yes No

-Туре 1 20-10 Points 0 Points
+Type 1: 20 -10 Points 0 Points

-Type 2 20 Points 0 Points
+Type 2: 20 Points 0 Points

-Type 1: Private occupational schools.
 Connecticut requires private occupational schools to provide an irrevocable letter of credit issued by a bank with its main office or branch located within Connecticut in the penal amount of forty thousand dollars guaranteeing the payments required of the school to the private occupational school student protection account.
 Like a bond, this helps to ensure a measure of protection for students attending the school.
-However, because Connecticut requires the letter of credit to be released twelve years after the date of initial approval, provided evidence of fiscal soundness has been verified, the state loses 10 points.
-As recent college closures have demonstrated, even a college that has been around for well over 12 years can encounter financial instability and close-leaving students with tremendous financial difficulties.
+However, Connecticut requires the letter of credit to be released twelve years after the date of initial approval, provided evidence of fiscal soundness has been verified.
+Connecticut loses 10 points here because, as recent college closures have demonstrated, even a college that has been around for well over 12 years can encounter financial instability and close, leaving students with tremendous financial difficulties.

-Type 2: Private degree-granting schools.
 Connecticut law does not specifically require a bond or the equivalent for private degree-granting schools.